The submission period for strategy's Media Agency of the Year runs from 9 a.m. on June 28 to 11:59 p.m. on July 19.

 These files must be organized according to the content headers outlined above.

-Please be aware that edited versions of these summaries will be published in strategy magazine’s November Agency of the Year issue.
+Please be aware that edited versions of these summaries could be published in strategy magazine’s Agency of the Year issue and on the awards website.
 For examples of published case studies, please see last year’s winners (note that they have been slightly edited for editorial purposes):

-Other information is required for the strategy magazine articles, including: agency contact person name, email, and phone number; new talent hires, client wins, research initiatives and industry involvement in the past 12 months (July to July).
-The cases you submit should reflect these aspects as well, wherever possible.
+Please also include the following information with your entry: agency contact person name, email, and phone number; staff count; new talent hires, client wins, research initiatives and industry involvement in the past 12 months (July to July).
 You may also include client contacts as “references” if you wish.

 *No single file should be larger than 100 MB in size.